Real estate broker Gabriel Miranda thought it could take a while to sell unit 905.

 Some of the condos are listed for more than $6 million, and others have been on sale for longer than a year.
 Values for several units have dropped more than 20 percent.

 The oversupply comes as Miami-Dade County suffers from an affordability crisis.
-More than half of all families in the county spend over 30 percent of their income on housing—the third worst rent-to-income ratio in the country.
+The supply of affordable homes is shrinking, and more than half of all families in the county spend over 30 percent of their income on rent—the third worst rent-to-income ratio in the country.

 Even so, many of the luxury condos for sale in Downtown are sitting unused.
 Zalewski walks around the area several nights each week and monitors the number of lights on to estimate how vacant the buildings are.